Dearborn, Michigan: Ethnic groups

 Dearborn has a large community of descendants of ethnic Europeans who arrived as immigrants from the mid-19th into the 20th centuries.
 Their ancestors generally first settled in Detroit: Irish, German, Italians, and Polish.
 It is also a center of Maltese American settlement, from the Mediterranean island of Malta.
 Also attracted to jobs in the auto industry, some were among immigrant Maltese who first settled in Corktown.

 The city has a small African-American population, many of whose ancestors came to the area from the rural South during the Great Migration of the early twentieth century.

 The Arab American National Museum is in Dearborn.

 The city's population includes 40,000 Arab Americans.
 Per the 2000 census, Arab Americans totaled 29,181 or 29.85% of Dearborn's population; many are descendants of families who have been in the city since the early 20th century.
-The city has the largest proportion of Arab Americans in the United States.
-As of 2006 Dearborn has the largest Lebanese American population in the United States.
+The city has the largest proportion of Arab Americans in the United States, and has been called the "Capital of Arab America".
+As of 2006 Dearborn had the largest Lebanese American population in the United States.

 The first Arab immigrants came in the early-to-mid-20th century to work in the automotive industry and were chiefly Christians from Lebanon, Palestine, and Syria.
 Other immigrants from the Middle East, such as Assyrians, have also immigrated to the area.
 Since then, immigrants from Yemen, Iraq and Palestine, most of whom are Muslim, have joined them.
 Lebanese Americans comprise the largest group of ethnic Arabs.
 The Arab Muslim community has built the Islamic Center of America serving the Arab Shia Muslim community and the American Moslem Society serving the Arab Sunni Muslim community.
 More Iraqi refugees have come, fleeing the continued war in their country since 2003.

 Warren Avenue has become the commercial center of the Arab-American community.
 The Arab American National Museum is located in Dearborn.
-The museum was opened in January 2005 to celebrate the Arab American community's history, culture and contributions to the United States.
+The museum was opened in January 2005 to celebrate the Arab-American community's history, culture and contributions to the United States.

 In the 2019 U.S. Census estimates, the largest ethnic group were Lebanese Americans, and the second largest were Yemeni Americans.
-In 2025, Police Chief Haidar unilaterally released an image of a police badge featuring Arabic script on social media.
-The police department later removed the post, and the city's mayor issued a statement rescinding the badge.